martinber/noaa-apt/README.md

   simple.
 Doesn't align the image to the sync stripes.

 - [martinber/apt-decoder], bad hack made by me on top of [zacstewart/apt-decoder] trying to align the image to the sync stripes.
+Still slow and minor artifacts on the image if you look at the vertical stripes.

 [wxtoimg]: http://wxtoimg.com/